aandiron/collected-stories/cover/setting-up-a-standing-book-cover.md

 	- Cut out your image, if necessary:
 		- (Select layer->transparency->add alpha channel.
 Then when you cut stuff out (with the fuzzy select tool or whatever) you will have a transparent background.)
 	- Then, Make sure you are in Image->Mode->RGB mode, and use colors->colorize.
 Set Hue at 360 and Saturation at 100.
 Lightness at 0, to get a rich maroon-red color
 		- (Seems like either the scale for these settings changed to a scale of 0-1 in more recent version of gimp, or the scale is set somewhere and I don't know where.
-In the most recent attempt, I used these settings: Hue: 1.0, Sat: 1.0, lightness: .4)
+In the most recent attempt, I used these settings: Hue: 1.0, Sat: 1.0, lightness: 0 --- on some files you may have to play with the lightness to make it red.)
 	- Save it as a png, prob with a transparent background.
 You might want to crop it to the 926x1630 aspect ratio mentioned in the next step, but you don't have to.

 2